seb1080/webOneBiteAtaTime/basics/architecture/architecture.md

 - root: Can contain the element that repeat on every page, Ex: toolbar, content frame and     router-view

-- Pages: Containt the structure of the page
+- Pages: Contain the structure of the page

-- Smart components that containt logic Ex: TheLoginForm
+- Smart components that contain logic Ex: TheLoginForm

-- Base components: Dumb or Pure comp. that only recieve props and render to the page.
+- Base components: Dumb or Pure comp. that only receive props and render to the page.

 - Functional Components: Comp. is render has a template with props.
 Func. comp. are not reactive.